Mithgol/phido/README.md

 ### Launching PhiDo from GoldED

-PhiDo can be used as an advanced external viewer of echomail messages for any version of GoldED (for example, for GoldED+ or GoldED-NSF).
+PhiDo can be configured and used as an advanced external viewer of echomail messages for any version of GoldED (for example, for GoldED+ or GoldED-NSF).

 It is useful because PhiDo has the following features that are not present in GoldED:

 * FGHI URLs become hyperlinks (GoldED-NSF also has this feature, but GoldED+ does not have it)